Wine Articles --> Guide to Italian Wine Classifications

 Famous for its white Orvietos

-Italy's warmest growing region located in the very boot.
+Italy's warmest growing region located in the very heel of the boot

-White from Verdeca, Bianco d'Alessano, Trebniano Toscano and Malvasia Bianca
+White from Verdeca, Bianco d'alessano, Trebiano Toscano and Malvasia Bianca.

 This island is Italy's largest growing region with a very California-like climate

-Whites from the native Insolia, Chardonnay and many other varietals as well as Cataratto Bianco used in Marsala and Vermouth
+Whites from the native Insolia, Chardonnay and many other varietals as well as Catarratto Bianco used in Marsala and Vermouth.